Diffusion Models as Dataset Distillation Priors

 \paragraph{Compatibility with codebase.} DAP is fully implemented using the native components of the diffusion model itself, without relying on any additional modules or external dependencies.
 This carefully designed approach not only preserves complete compatibility with existing diffusion architectures but also ensures that the method can be readily adopted across diverse codebases.
 As a result, DAP can be seamlessly incorporated into widely used diffusion libraries, such as the \texttt{Diffusers} library in Hugging Face, thereby promoting both reproducibility and broad applicability in contemporary research and practical deployment scenarios.

 \paragraph{Compatibility with other methods.} Since the DAP pipeline works orthogonally with the existing approaches, it exhibits strong compatibility, allowing it to complement them without interference.
-Before empirical results, we analyze the sources of representativeness priors employed by different methods in \cref{tab:rep_source}: Minimax introduces representativeness via fine-tuning under the supervision of the proposed training loss, D$^4$M and MGD$^3$ capture representativeness through clustering algorithms, IGD uses influence functions, while DAP exploits the representativeness priors embedded in diffusion models.
+Before empirical results, we analyze the sources of representativeness priors employed by different methods in \cref{tab:rep_source}: Minimax introduces representativeness via fine-tuning under the supervision of the proposed training loss, D$^4$M and MGD$^3$ capture representativeness through clustering algorithms, IGD and CaO$_2$ uses pre-trained classifier, D$^3$HR calculates the key statistics including mean, standard deviation and skewness, while DAP exploits the representativeness priors embedded in diffusion models.
 To validate the compatibility of DAP, we incorporate it into Minimax for instance (see \cref{tab:minimax}).
 The addition of DAP consistently enhances the performance of distilled samples.
 These results indicate that DAP can serve as a versatile and modular enhancement, improving the performance of DD approaches while preserving its intrinsic advantages.